UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 - `1`/`3`: Move Left/Right, but skip over any revealed cards to the next face-down card, and wrap around to the next/previous row.
 This allows you to move around more quickly.
 - `5`: Reveal the selected face-down card.

 The first revealed card will remain revealed until you reveal a second face-down card.
 The pair of revealed cards will then flash a couple times.
 If the pair is a match, then they will remain revealed.
-Otherwise, they be turned face-down again.
+Otherwise, they will be turned face-down again.

 The number of cards is determined by the difficulty level that was selected when starting the game.